bradjones1/cdn/README.txt

 This is my configuration:

 $conf = array(
+  // Configure Drupal core's file URL rewriting ability.
+If any of the
+  // functions listed here fails, Drupal will default to its own ("normal")
+  // file URL rewriting function.
   'file_url_rewrite' => array(
     'cdn_file_url', // List the CDN module's URL rewrite function as the preferred server.
   ),

+  // CDN integration module settings.
   'cdn_url' => 'http://wimleers.cachefly.com/wimleers.com',
   'cdn_sync_filters' => array(
     // Add all Javascript, CSS, image and flash files from the most common